Michelprogram/weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🧭 About The Project

+This project is a simple weather app that allows you to get the weather of a city in France.
+It uses the weatherstack API to get the weather data.

+⚠️ The API key is not included in the project, you will need to get one from the website.⚠️

 ### 🏗️ Built With

 List of technologies / frameworks used during the project.